sicklesium/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned a lot to be honest.
+The thing that stuck out to me the most was using middleware as well as how to route things in different files.
+I like organization.

 - [ ] Describe Middleware?

+Middleware is either third-party software or our own functions that perform an action and/or mutates data over the course the data is received from the client but before the response is sent back.

 - [ ] Describe a Resource?

+A resource is anything inside the database that can be interacted with with the API.
+You may perform CRUD operations on a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+Please use status codes!
+200 means "OK", 201 means "Created", etc...
+You can also return json that reads `succes: true`.

 - [ ] How can we partition our application into sub-applications?

+Using routers in separate files, as well as using middleware in separate files.
+Use folders!

 ## Minimum Viable Product